flashwebdeveloper/maka-cli/README.md

 It automatically creates project structure, files and boilerplate code.
 You may use maka where ever you use meteor.

-Maka works great on OSX and Linux... and now much better on Windows.
+Maka works great on OSX and Linux... and Windows.

 ``` sh